heary-cao/akka/akka-docs/src/main/paradox/typed/reliable-delivery.md

 Received messages from the producer are wrapped in `ConsumerController.Delivery` when sent to the consumer, which is supposed to reply with `ConsumerController.Confirmed` when it has processed the message.
 Next message is not delivered until the previous is confirmed.
-More messages from the producer that arrive while waiting for the confirmation are stashed by the `ConsumerController` and delivered when previous message was confirmed.
+More messages from the producer that arrive while waiting for the confirmation are stashed by the `ConsumerController` and delivered when the previous message is confirmed.

 The consumer and the `ConsumerController` actors are supposed to be local so that these messages are fast and not lost.